 - Support social-emotional competence, trust and safety, an openness to learning new things, and building resilience - Need to be built with every child in the classroom, even when it is difficult to make that connection - Sometimes, challenging behaviors can make it difficult to develop relationships with children - Intentional, planful interactions help to build connections with children

 Responsive Relationship Practices

-- Adults' time and attention are important to all children - We need to be sure we are giving time and attention at times other than when they are engaging in challenging behavior - 1.
-Turn toward children's bids for connection - 2.
+- 1. Turn toward children's bids for connection - 2.
 Follow the child's lead - 3.
 Have supportive conversations - 4.
 Provide positive attention and descriptive feedback

 1. Turn Toward Children's Bids for Connection